netgrp/pop-captive/README.md

 Edit the /etc/sudoers file.
 See the configuration-service/sudoers.md file for how to do this.
 We allow it to use sudo for specific commands without password

+## Automatic close interface when device is disconnected

+Perform a ARP check every minute and close interface if no device is connected to that network.
+Use the close-inactive.py script, run as the captive portal user.
+Add the following crontab job

+    * * * * * python /opt/pop-captive/close-inactive.py >/dev/null 2>&1

 ## For debugging, follow the logs.
 Python errors will show up here.

     $ journalctl -f